Tire Repairs, Pressures,

 Article # 54....section12

-The items shown in this article are things that some folks carry along with them on their rides; or, use at home.
+The items shown in this article are things that some folks carry along with them on their rides/tours; or, use in the home garage.
 NOT shown are items specifically for tubeless tire repairs (I DO discuss tubeless repairs), nor many of the other

 available types of tire